oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 - (G) Workload 3 sends the Nested Tx-Token to Workload 4.
 Workload 4 validates the Nested Tx-Token and makes an authorization decision by combining contextual information at its disposal with information in the Nested Tx-Token to make an Authorization Decision to accept or reject the call.
 - (H) Workload 4 needs a Tx-Token containing information from the Authroization Server and requests a new Leaf Transaction Token (Leaf Tx-Token) from the Transaction Token Server using the Token Exchange protocol {{RFC8693}}.
 - (I) The Transaction Token Service (Tx-Token Service) returns a Leaf Transaction Token (Leaf Tx-Token) containing the requested claims that include the call chain information included in the Tx-Token as well as additional claims needed.
 - (J) Workload 4 sends the Tx-Token to the Workload 5, who verifies it and extracts claims and combine it with contextual information for use in authroization decisions.
-Other workloads continue to pass Tx-Tokens, generate Nested Tx-Tokens or request Nested Tx-Tokens.
+Other workloads continue to pass Tx-Tokens, generate Nested Tx-Tokens or request new Tx-Tokens.
 - (K) Workload n is the final workload in the call chain.
 It verifies the received Tx-Token, extracts claims and combine it with contextual information for use in authroization decisions.

 # Notational Conventions